About this listing

 You're going to Love this place!

 Note: During the SUPER busy months (July & August), I have a 5-night minimum stay policy.
 Or we can work out a higher nightly rate and you can stay fewer nights.
-You’ll probably find a 7-night minimum-night-stay policy for advanced bookings at most all of the other worthwhile houses up here.
+You'll probably find a 7-night minimum-night-stay policy for advanced bookings at most all of the other worthwhile houses up here.
 Most folks only let houses go for a weekend during most popular months if a house is still available at the last minute.
-I can make exceptions if someone wants to stay fewer nights between Sunday and Thursday.
+2-night stays are fine between Sunday and Thursday.
 In September things calm down quite a bit and I can start taking weekend-only bookings again.

-Washer & Dryer are available for people staying a minimum of 5 nights.
+Washer & Dryer are available for guests staying a minimum of 5 nights.

 The River!
-Roads way off the beaten path to hike or ride bikes around on.
+Country roads way off the beaten path to hike or ride bikes around on.

 Washer & dryer are available to those staying 5 nights or longer.